learn-co-curriculum/react-hooks-evernote-json-server-guided-project/README.md

-# React Evernote Guided Project
+# Phase 2 Guided Project Guidelines

 In this guided project, we'll be building an Evernote-like application with React.